-The CNMV, within the EU supervisory framework, has entered into many information exchange agreements with other jurisdictions and supervisory bodies from within the EU and abroad.
+Within the EU supervisory framework, the CNMV has entered into many information exchange agreements with other jurisdictions and supervisory bodies from within the EU and abroad.

 Details on information sharing agreements are available on the CNMV's website.

 2 Fund Structures